Explicit reciprocity laws and Iwasawa theory for modular forms: Mazur-Tate elements and Kato's Euler system

-which might be a more familiar form of this conjecture for some (noting the presence of $\iota$ is caused by our non-standard definition of the Mazur-Tate element as in Remark \ref{rmk:nonstandard}).
+since $\Adualj \cong \overline{A}(k-j-1)$.
+In this formulation of the conjecture, the Mazur-Tate element which interpolates $L$-values at $s=r$ is related to the Selmer group of $A(r)$ which might be a more familiar formulation of the conjecture to some (with the caveat that the presence of $\iota$ is caused by our non-standard definition of the Mazur-Tate element as in Remark \ref{rmk:nonstandard}).

-However, as the above constant $C$ need not be integral, neither conjecture is stronger nor weaker than the other.
-We do note that for $n$ large enough, the constant $C$ is a $p$-adic unit and thus the two conjectures (for $n$ large) are equivalent.
-Also, showing that these Fitting ideals were stable under the $\iota$-involution (which seems very plausible), would give a neat explanation of the equivalence of the two conjectures.} \end{remark}
+However, as the above constant $B$ need not be integral, neither conjecture is stronger nor weaker than the other.
+We do note that for $n$ large enough, the constant $B$ is a $p$-adic unit and thus the two conjectures (for $n$ large) are equivalent.
+Also, if one could show that these Fitting ideals were stable under the $\iota$-involution (which seems very plausible), this would give a neat explanation of the equivalence of the two conjectures. \end{remark}

-We set $I^{\an}_n(f)$ to be the ideal of $\Ln$ generated by the elements $\cores^n_m (\MTvj{m})$ for $0 \leq m \leq n$.
+We set $I^{\an}_{n,j}(f)$ to be the ideal of $\Ln$ generated by the elements $\nu^n_m (\MTvj{m})$ for $0 \leq m \leq n$.
 The remainder of the paper will be devoted to proving the following divisibility.

-\begin{thm} If \eqref{irred}, \eqref{nopole}, and \eqref{Euler} hold, then there exists a non-zero constant $C \in \sO_L$ (independent of $n$ and $r$) such that
+\begin{thm} If \eqref{irred}, \eqref{nopole}, and \eqref{Euler} hold, then there exists a non-zero constant $C \in \O_L$ (independent of $n$ and $j$) such that

 for all $n \geq 0$. \end{thm}

 From Corollary \ref{cor:algfit} and Theorem \ref{thm:divisibility}, we get our main result.